BenWiederhake/endian-ci/README.md

 ## Cross-platform testing

-Coming soon.

 With the current split into the targets `build-all` and `run-all` (the latter just executes all binaries in `bin/`), it should be well possible to cross-compile during `build-all`, copy the executable to the target platform, and run them there.
-Note that you should not try to link them together.
+Note that you should not try to link them together, as that would either fail or (at least) render all linkage tests moot.

 ## Compilers

 I'd love to see Pull Requests to test this specifically with XCode and MSVC.
-Until then, It'll be gcc- and clang-only.
+Until then, it'll be gcc- and clang-only.

 ## Python script